 The Company establishes reserves when it is more likely than not that the Company will not realize the full tax benefit of a position.
-The Company had a reserve of \$2.5 million and \$2.4 million for uncertain tax positions as of December 30, 2017 and December 31, 2016, respectively.
+The Company has a reserve of \$2.7 million for uncertain tax positions as of December 28, 2019 and \$2.5 million as of December 29, 2018.
 The gross unrecognized tax benefits would, if recognized, decrease the Company's effective tax rate.

-Although it is reasonably possible that certain unrecognized tax benefits may increase or decrease within the next twelve months due to tax examination changes, settlement activities, expirations of statute of limitations, or the impact on recognition and measurement considerations related to the results of published tax cases or other similar activities, we do not anticipate any significant changes to unrecognized tax benefits over the next 12 months.
+Although it is reasonably possible that certain unrecognized tax benefits may increase or decrease within the next twelve months due to tax examination changes, settlement activities, expiration of statute of limitations, or the impact on recognition and measurement considerations related to the results of published tax cases or other similar activities, we do not anticipate any significant changes to unrecognized tax benefits over the next 12 months.

 The Company recognizes interest and penalties associated with income tax liabilities as income tax expense in the Statement of Operations.
-No significant penalties or interest are included in income taxes or accounted for on the balance sheet related to unrecognized tax positions as of December 30, 2017.
+No significant penalties or interest are included in income taxes or accounted for on the balance sheet related to unrecognized tax positions as of December 28, 2019, or December 29, 2018.